Bangladeshi cuisine: What food do they eat in Bangladesh?

-Traditional Bangladeshi foods rely on spices, herbs, rice, fish, and a variety of meats and breads, similar to Indian food due to the fact that they share a border, a history of British rule, and subsequent cultural similarities.
+Traditional dishes of Bangladesh are made up of a diverse range of spices, herbs, rice, fish, meats and breads.
+Bangladeshi cuisine is similar to Indian food due to the fact that they share a border, a history of British rule, and cultural similarities.

-Unlike the neighbouring Hindu region West Bengal which is mostly vegetarian, Bangladesh is a majority Muslim country which means the diet is strictly halal and meat is more common.
+Unlike the neighbouring Hindu region of West Bengal which is mostly vegetarian, Bangladesh is a majority Muslim country which means the Bangladeshi diet is strictly halal and meat is more common.

 What is typical Bangladeshi food?
 Traditional Bangladeshi cuisine and dishes

-Bangladesh is the fourth largest producer of rice in the world and so, unsurprisingly, rice is the staple of the Bangladeshi diet, accompanying most meals, especially curries.
+Bangladesh is the fourth largest producer of rice in the world and so rice is the staple of the Bangladeshi diet, accompanying most meals, especially curries.

-Furthermore, fish is also a staple of Bangladeshi food, being incorporated into many traditional dishes.
-A wide range of fish and seafood are eaten across Bangladesh, the most popular being the hilsa, but other common fish include catfish, tilapia and rohu.
+Furthermore, fish is also a staple of popular Bangladeshi food, being fused into many traditional dishes.
+A wide range of fish and seafood are eaten across Bangladesh, the most popular being the national fish, hilsa, but other common fish include catfish, tilapia and rohu.

 Broadly speaking, typical Bangladeshi foods and dishes include: